 Maitland commented that ‘The appearance of the Parliament House was completely altered in 1829 with a result the reverse of felicitous’.
 Some, however, liked the changes.
 ‘The new Courts of Session House, with the other improvements of the Parliament House and the Court of Exchequer add greatly to the beauty of the Square.’

 It is possible that the root cause of the objections was the disappearance of a way of life, as shown in the Painting, which was symbolised by the new façade.
 The concurrent development of the New Town which attracted commerce and the wealthy residents away from the Square had much greater responsibility.
-Apart from his much-criticised façade, Reid did excellent work designing the admired Signet and Advocates Library on the site of the burnt down Goldsmiths Hall and the new law courts on the south side of the Square.
+Apart from his much-criticised façade, Reid did excellent work designing the admired Signet and Advocates Library extending westwards from the site of the burnt down Goldsmiths Hall and the new law courts on the south side of the Square.
 He was also much involved in the developing New Town including the completion of Charlotte Square after Robert Adam’s death.

 As the old Close with its varied architecture developed into a more homogeneous, and to many, a less interesting uniformity, the name Parliament Close gradually evolved into Parliament Square.
 Needless to say, the old stagers objected to this change.
 Wilson wrote ‘…the good old name of Close, which is pleasingly associated with the cloistral courts of the magnificent cathedrals and abbeys of England, has been replaced by the modern, and, in this case, ridiculous one of Square’.
 Cockburn referred to ‘The Parliament Square as foppery now calls it,…. used, and ought, to be called the Parliament Close’ and Scott in Red Gauntlet called it a ‘new-fangled affectation’.